open-mmlab/mmengine/docs/en/common_usage/large_model_training.md

 Once ColossalAI is installed, configure the `strategy` and `optim_wrapper` parameters for FlexibleRunner:

 - `strategy`: Specify `type='ColossalAIStrategy'` and configure the parameters.
-Detailed parameter descriptions can be found in [ColossalAIStrategy](mmengine._strategy.ColossalAI).
+Detailed parameter descriptions can be found in [ColossalAIStrategy](mmengine._strategy.ColossalAIStrategy).
-- `optim_wrapper`: Default to no `type` parameter or specify `type=ColossalAIOpitmWrapper`.
+- `optim_wrapper`: Default to no `type` parameter or specify `type=ColossalAIOptimWrapper`.
 It is recommended to choose `HybridAdam` as the optimizer type.
 Other configurable types are listed in [ColossalAIOptimWrapper](mmengine._strategy.ColossalAIOptimWrapper).

 Here's the configuration related to ColossalAI: